Majismi/brand-face-project/README.md

 # brand-face-project
  Humans instinctively form impressions based on facial features.
 In this project, we use the VGG2 model and a collected dataset of U.S. Congress members to measure how “liberal” or “conservative” a face appears.
+We then apply this model to celebrity faces to predict which ones look more liberal or more conservative.
+These predictions are used for lab experiments, as well as to label faces for our field study.

+The dataset of U.S. Congress members (men and women) was gathered from the Congressional Pictorial Directory provided by the U.S. Government Publishing Office (GPO)(https://www.govinfo.gov/collection/congressional-pictorial-directory).
+The dataset of celebrities was collected from the Forbes Celebrity List (https://www.forbes.com/celebrities/list/), and we standardized each image by converting the background to white and using portrait photos.